Find things to do.

 Early on in your retirement think, about what you would like to put on your bucket list.
 Of course you don’t have to do everything in the first twelve months.
-You are retired so this is not just another job!
+You are retired, so this is not just another job!
 But don’t let your life pass by without thinking about the things you would really like to do or achieve.
-It’s bit late when you are on your death bed and you wouldn’t want to die with regrets about what you didn’t do!
+It’s too late when you are on your death bed and you wouldn’t want to die with regrets about what you never got around to doing!

 Here’s about 20 things that could be on your list…

 - Build a bird house or fish pond.
 You can find instructions on YouTube if you look.
 Write an article for retired blokes.com on how you did it and add a picture or two!

 - Become an expert gardener.
 Learn the correct names of your plants by learning a new name every day or week.
 But before you learn a new one, recite all the one you have learned so far.
 Then walk around your garden telling your wife the names of each plant.
 If she isn’t interested, then you can tell the air!

 - Become an expert bridge player.
 You may need to join a club but, you can learn the rules and strategies online.
 Just go to youtube.com and type playing bridge in the search bar at the top.
 There is lots of videos to learn from.

 - Do the “Big Loop” around Australia – make sure you start heading north in early winter time to give you sufficient time in the tropics at reasonable temperatures.
 Send us some pictures or a story or two so we can share them here with everybody.

 - Sail, backpack, walk or cycle around Australia or the world.
 You can choose a small Pacific island to begin and travel every road or track you can find.
 Take some pictures and send them to retired blokes.com.